underratedcoder/codeforces-challenges/README.md

 # codeforces-challenges
-this repository contains solutions to all the challenges attempted by me on codeforces.
+this repository contains solutions to all the challenges attempted by me on codeforces and codechef.